Best Cheap Honeymoon Destinations

 For a lucky few brides and grooms to be, honeymoon plans are not bound by budgetary restrictions.
 But for the rest of us, the process can be downright daunting – particularly when paired with the exorbitant costs of a typical wedding.

-The average American couple spends just shy of $4,000 to honeymoon, per the results of wedding planning site WeddingWire’s most recent Newlywed Survey.
+For example, the average American couple spends just shy of $4,000 to honeymoon, per the results of wedding planning site WeddingWire’s most recent Newlywed Survey.
 Depending on where you go, that could buy you weeks of thrilling travel adventures, or a day and a half of luxury.

-Budget Beach Paradises
+Budget Honeymoon Beach Paradises

 At a luxury resort in Bora Bora such as the Four Seasons, $4,000 won’t get you very far.
 Specifically, even if you book about a year in advance, you can expect to spend more than half of that budget on a single night in a one-bedroom overwater bungalow with a plunge pool and lagoon views.
 And that figure doesn’t factor in dining or activities, let alone airfare.